FHTW-HWSE/projekt-gruppe19/README_new.md

 ## Constraints (quality criteria):

 - The program is written in C
-- The program should be finished and handed in at the given deadline
+- The program should be finished and handed in at the given deadline of 13.06.2023
 - No additional costs should arise when using the program
 - A student ID can not be entered twice in the same session